Blog

 Based on our survey, manufacturers recognize that AI adoption requires a careful balance between innovation and risk.
 With the right tools, standards, and strategies, AI presents a powerful path forward for the future of connected and autonomous mobility.

-For more automotive software industry insights, download your free copy of this year's report.
+For more automotive software industry insights, access your free online copy of the report below.